mlfoundations/evalchemy/README.md

 ```
 If you are using a OpenAI model as an annotator (default) then set your OpenAI API key with `export OPENAI_API_KEY=(your key here)`.

+See [dcft/dataset/README.md](dcft/dataset/README.md) for more advanced usage, such as batch processing and resuming interrupted jobs.

 The results will be saved as a JSON with the following format:
 ```
 [